backstage/backstage/docs/getting-started/utility-apis.md

 };
 ```

-Note that there is not explicit type given for the `ErrorApi`, this is because the `errorApiRef` has the type embedded, and `useApi` is able to infer the type.
+Note that there is no explicit type given for `ErrorApi`.
+This is because the `errorApiRef` has the type embedded, and `useApi` is able to infer the type.

 Also note that consuming Utility APIs is not limited to plugins, it can be done from any component inside Backstage, including the ones in `@backstage/core`.
 The only requirement is that they are beneath the `AppProvider` in the react tree.